bidpl/cs225-finalProj-weLuv391/ProjectProposal.md

 Mid-Project Dues: Nov 14-18th

 Week 4 (Nov 19 - Nov 26) Thanksgiving Break:
-Correct any errors or suggestions given after our mid-project Check In.

 Week 5 (Nov 27 - Dec 4):
 After Thanksgiving, we will tidy up and finish all algorithms and begin work on the presentation, readme, report, and video.